Private convertible tour through Lisbon

 Stop 4

-The date of its construction begins in 1590 by King Philip I of Spain, it is considered the great architectural work of the Philippine dynasty.
-It was built outside the walls and for this reason the name São Vicente de Fora appears.
-It is considered the great architectural work of the Philippine dynasty and served as a model for the religious buildings that followed.
+Its construction began in 1590 under King Philip I of Spain, and it is considered the great architectural work of the Philippine dynasty.
+It was built outside the city walls, which is why it is called São Vicente de Fora.
+It is considered the great architectural work of the Philippine dynasty and served as a model for subsequent religious buildings.

 5